 Just for perspective, a month of TrainerRoad is equal to the price of about one and a half burritos, two 6-packs of craft beer, or three pumpkin spice lattes.
 It’s less than movie tickets for two, and around half the cost of filling your gas tank if you drive a mid-size car.
 The average home’s monthly cable bill could cover TrainerRoad for well over a year, but in all fairness, Law and Order reruns probably make this money well spent.

 Everyday expenses aside, most crits and road races charge at least $30-$45 for registration.
 That’s about three burritos, or two months of TrainerRoad if you’re keeping track.
 Double that cost to enter the average local century ride, and registration for larger Gran Fondos can easily surpass $200.
-Even with a free T-shirt, that’s still more than you’d pay for an entire year’s worth of customized, goal-specific, science-based training.
+Even with a free T-shirt, that’s still more than you’d pay for an entire year’s worth of fully-customized Adaptive Training.
 And none of this includes expenses for travel and lodging; factoring in gas, a hotel, and a restaurant meal easily adds the equivalent of another year or two of TrainerRoad to your bill.

 Nutrition and Equipment